AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 >[!NOTE]
 >
 >When an invalid character is entered in a field, the field boundary color changes to red and an error message is displayed at the top-left corner of the screen.
 For example, if you enter alphabets in a textbox which accepts numeric characters as inputs, the input box boundary color changed to red.
-You cannot save such a theme without resolving the error displayed on the top.
+You cannot save such a theme without resolving the error displayed at the center bottom of the screen.

 ### Theme with another Adaptive Form {#theme-with-another-adaptive-form}